Rakshasudu (2019 film): Critical response

 Jeevi of Idlebrain.com gave 3 out of 5 stars stating, "Plus points are performances, story and screenplay.
 On the flipside, there is a bit of Tamil flavour (lacking Telugu nativity) in casting some of the actors and in some of the scenes.
-The dark approach of describing gruesome nature and killing techniques is not recommended for everybody".Great Andhra gave 3 out of 5 stars stating "Rakshasudu is Sreenivas's better act among all his movies.
+The dark approach of describing gruesome nature and killing techniques is not recommended for everybody".

+Great Andhra gave 3 out of 5 stars stating "Rakshasudu is Sreenivas's better act among all his movies.
 Musical background score by Ghibran and the sound design have actually elevated the movie.
 The sound is terrific.
-Production values are perfect".Sify gave 3 out of 5 stars stating "Rakshasudu is a fairly captivating serial-killer thriller with some edge of the seat moments.
+Production values are perfect".

+Sify gave 3 out of 5 stars stating "Rakshasudu is a fairly captivating serial-killer thriller with some edge of the seat moments.
 Aided by Ghibran's music and sound design, the film provides enough thrills".

-Home media

-The Satellite and Digital rights of the film were sold to Gemini TV and Sun NXT for 6 Crores, and Hindi dubbing rights were sold for 12.5 Crores.